 - All union contracts contain appropriate affirmative action language.

-The Office of Human Resources and the Office of the Assistant to the President share responsibility for the implementation of the University’s Affirmative Action Plan for Persons with Disabilities.
+The Office of Human Resources and the Office of the Assistant to the President for Institutional Diversity and Equity share responsibility for the implementation of the University’s Affirmative Action Plan for Persons with Disabilities.
 Sources that include individuals with disabilities in their applicant pools are utilized in University recruitment efforts.

 The Office of Human Resources has principal responsibility for outreach and recruitment of individuals with disabilities.